hashcc/font-awesome-icon-finder/readme.md

 MIT License

 ## To do
+- set another name to some icons.
-- implement copy2clipboard
+- implement copy2clipboard.
-- implement shortcut-key
+- implement shortcut-key.